 What about commits?

-We don't measure commit impact.
 We do not measure the impact of commits.
 In this case, all we do is to create the circle depending on the number of lines affected by the commit.
-It is in the PR where we group all the commits and show the impact of all of them.
+It is in the PR where we group all the commits and show the impact of all the commits grouped.

 NOTE: We are constantly improving our algorithm to show better results over time.
 Feel free to give fair feedback at [email protected].